ellmetha/django-machina/docs/getting_started.rst

 Creating your first forums
 --------------------------

 You can now navigate to http://127.0.0.1:8000/forum/ in order to visualize the index of your forum board.
-As you should see no forum have been created yet. *Django-machina* does not ship with pre-created forums, so you should navigate to your administration panel and create some forum instances.
+As you should see no forums have been created yet. *Django-machina* does not ship with pre-created forums, so you should navigate to your administration panel and create some forum instances.

 .. note::